-Regardless of the circumstances that brought about the distress, core business value remains.
-With so many thousands of companies being liquidated, all of that underlying business value is being needlessly destroyed on a massive scale, along with all of the opportunity and economic activity associated with it.
+Regardless of the circumstances that brought about the distress, the core business value remains.
+With so many thousands of companies being liquidated, all of that underlying business value is being needlessly destroyed on a massive scale, along with the opportunity and economic activity associated with it.

 This destruction is a legacy result of a failed bankruptcy system—and of the irrational means of liquidating business assets that stems from it.
 It represents a deep and hidden tragedy in our economy.
 But it doesn’t have to.